 INPP (Institute for Neuro-Physiological Psychology) was set up in 1975 by Psychologist Peter Blythe PhD*. to research into the effects of immaturity in the functioning of the central nervous system on learning outcomes, emotional functioning and behaviour.

-Since that time, using standardised tests originally used in medicine, INPP has developed reliable methods of identifying and assessing signs of neuromotor immaturity in children and adults and developed drug free, non-invasive methods of intervention.
-Aspects of the INPP method have been the subject of research, which has been published in peer reviewed journals (see research section)
+Since that time, applying standardised tests originally used in medicine, INPP has developed reliable methods of identifying and assessing signs of neuromotor immaturity (NMI) in children and adults and developed drug free, non-invasive methods of intervention.
+Aspects of the INPP method have been the subject of research published in peer reviewed journals (link to research section here).

 Sally Goddard Blythe MSc.
 (Psych) is the Director of INPP international.
 She has worked at INPP since 1988 and is the author of eight books on aspects of The INPP Method and child development including; Reflexes, Learning and Behavior; The Well Balanced Child; What Babies and Children Really Need;Attention, Balance and Coordination the A,B,C of Learning Success; Assessing Neuromotor Readiness for Learning; Neuromotor Immaturity in Children and Adults.
 The INPP Screening Test for Clinicians and Health Practitioners andBorn to Move.
 Born to Move is due to be published by Hawthorn Press in the autumn of 2017. (link to publications/books here).